Gregorio Manzano: Mallorca and Atlético returns and Sevilla (2005–2013)

 On 15 February 2006, Manzano returned to Mallorca after Héctor Cúper's dismissal, and continued to work with the Balearic Islands club the following seasons.
-In 2009–10 they won their first ten home fixtures, eventually only losing three of 19 in the league (Sevilla FC, Barcelona and Real Madrid) and qualifying for the Europa League as fifth.
+In 2009–10 they won their first ten home fixtures, eventually only losing three of 19 in the league (Sevilla, Barcelona and Real Madrid) and qualifying for the Europa League as fifth.

 On 19 May 2010, it was announced Mallorca would not renew Manzano's contract despite his achievements, due to financial difficulties.
-He returned to active on 26 September, being appointed at Sevilla as a replacement for the fired Antonio Álvarez.
+He returned to football on 26 September, being appointed at Sevilla as a replacement for the fired Antonio Álvarez.
 His debut four days later was the first European game of his career, a 1–0 win at Borussia Dortmund in the Europa League group stage.

-On 8 June 2011, after leading Sevilla to fifth place, with the subsequent Europa League qualification, Manzano returned to Atlético Madrid after replacing Quique Sánchez Flores.
-Early into 2011–12, he and José Antonio Reyes had a serious altercation which resulted in the player being relegated to the bench and sometimes not even selected for matchday squads.
+On 8 June 2011, after leading Sevilla to fifth place, with the subsequent Europa League qualification, Manzano returned to Atlético Madrid to replace Quique Sánchez Flores.
+Early into 2011–12, he and José Antonio Reyes had a serious altercation, which resulted in the player being relegated to the bench and sometimes not even selected for matchday squads.

-Manzano was relieved of his duties on 22 December 2011, following a 1–0 home and 3–1 aggregate loss against Albacete Balompié in the domestic cup, with the team ranking tenth in the domestic league.
+Manzano was relieved of his duties on 22 December 2011, following a 1–0 home and 3–1 aggregate loss against Albacete in the domestic cup, with the team ranking tenth in the domestic league.
 On 5 February 2013, he returned to Mallorca for a third spell after Joaquín Caparrós was dismissed, as the campaign went on to end in top-tier relegation.

 Chinese Super League (2014–2018)

-On 11 February 2014, Manzano was appointed at Beijing Guoan F.C. of the Chinese Super League.
+On 11 February 2014, Manzano was appointed at Beijing Guoan of the Chinese Super League.
 His two years in the capital city resulted in second and fourth-place finishes, respectively.

-Manzano remained working in the same competition in the ensuing years, taking Shanghai Shenhua F.C. to fourth in his only season (2016).
-He arrived at Guizhou Hengfeng Zhicheng a year later, replacing Li Bing and taking the team to eighth, before being dismissed for a poor start in June 2018.
+Manzano remained working in the same competition in the ensuing years, taking Shanghai Shenhua to fourth place in his only season (2016).
+He arrived at Guizhou Hengfeng Zhicheng a year later, replacing Li Bing and leading the team to eighth, before being dismissed for a poor start in June 2018.